 - Chocolate pots de crème vs chocolate mousse

-- More French chocolate desserts
+- More French chocolate dessert recipes

 - Chocolate pots de crème are rich, decadent and easy to make!